TheForceEngine/TheForceEngine.github.io/_posts/2020-12-27-TFE-Classic-Renderer-Complete.md

 The next step is to apply lighting from the camera light source, such as the headlamp (by default this is turned off).
 This uses a special light source ramp that is embedded in the level's color map.
 This is a 128 entry table, indexed by the current depth: **depthIndex = min( floor(z * 4), 127 )**; the table itself is inverted.
 The final value of the camera light for the current depth is: **MAX_LIGHT_LEVEL - (s_lightSourceRamp[depthIndex] + s_worldAmbient)**.
 Normally this is done per-column or scanline, but in the case of vertex-lighting, it is done per-vertex.

 The final step is to apply a falloff value based on distance, similar to the distance-based darkening in Doom or Duke3D.
 The current depth (Z) value is scaled and then subtracted from the intensity calculated so far.
-However to avoid the brightness changing to much, the overall lighting value is clamped to a range of [Sector Ambient, 0.875*Sector Ambient].
+However to avoid the brightness changing too much, the overall lighting value is clamped to a range of [Sector Ambient, 0.875*Sector Ambient].

 ## Backface Culling
 If the "MFLAG_DRAW_VERTICES" flag is set, then the model will draw the vertices at this point and then the object drawing is complete.
 Otherwise the renderer moves on to the next step - backface culling.
 This step has two tasks, 1) determine which polygons are facing towards the camera, which are added to a list of potentially visible polygons and 2) determine the average depth (Z) value for each polygon for later sorting and lighting if flat shading is used ("FLAT" or "TEXTURE").